basaryldrm06/MeraBot/README.md

 ## Technologies Used

-1. **Python:** The primary programming language driving SageBot's functionality and logic.
+1. **Python:** The primary programming language driving MeraBot's functionality and logic.

-2. **TensorFlow & PyTorch & Scikit Libraries:** These libraries ensure the validation of the accuracy of the algorithm's indicated transaction type.
+2. **TensorFlow, PyTorch and Scikit Libraries:** These libraries ensure the validation of the accuracy of the algorithm's indicated transaction type.

-3. **Binance API:** SageBot connects seamlessly to the Binance cryptocurrency exchange through its API, allowing real-time access to market data and execution of trades.
+3. **Binance API:** MeraBot connects seamlessly to the Binance cryptocurrency exchange through its API, allowing real-time access to market data and execution of trades.

-4. **TA-Lib Library:** Technical Analysis Library provides essential functions for technical analysis of financial markets, aiding SageBot in evaluating market indicators.
+4. **TA-Lib Library:** Technical Analysis Library provides essential functions for technical analysis of financial markets, aiding MeraBot in evaluating market indicators.

 5. **ChatGPT:** ChatGPT, powered by OpenAI, is employed for code assistance, aiding developers in coding tasks and providing guidance on library usage.
-Additionally, ChatGPT is utilized for crafting informative log messages, enhancing communication and facilitating a smoother understanding of SageBot's operations.
+Additionally, ChatGPT is utilized for crafting informative log messages, enhancing communication and facilitating a smoother understanding of MeraBot's operations.

 <div align="center">
     <p>